 In addition to the quality we put into growing our Spirulina, we have taken the time to understand the science behind it, so you can better understand fresh Spirulina’s nutrition facts.
 The data below are all based on a 1-ounce serving.

-Spirulina Nutrition Facts
+Fresh Spirulina Nutrition Facts

 CHLOROPHYL POWERING ENERGY FROM LIGHT